DAILY MATH PRACTICE FOR GRADES 2–8

 How Akros compares to a drop-off tutoring center.

-Less than one tutoring center enrollment fee covers a full year of Akros for the entire family.
+Less than one tutoring center enrollment fee covers a full year of Akros for a family of four.

 Flexibility built in.